-- 24. Performance: In total there were 8 applications received for waste management facilities during 2017-18 including those yielding new capacity at existing facilities and on unallocated sites.
+- 24. Performance: In total there were 11 applications received for waste management facilities during 2018-19 including those yielding new capacity at existing facilities and on unallocated sites.
 All of the applications received for waste management facilities should be assessed for compliance with this policy.
-During 2017-18, 1 application was on an allocated site and a further 5 were existing facilities that were being extended or upgraded.
-Two applications were on unallocated sites but one of these was to provide an in-house biomass facility for an existing manufacturing process.
-Of the 8 waste applications, the potential developers have been required to show that the site which they wish to develop is either: - an allocated site (1 application was in this category); - an unallocated site within an Area of Search (1 site was within this category);
+During 2018-19, no applications were on an allocated site and a further 9 were existing facilities that were being extended or upgraded.
+One application was on an unallocated sites but already planning permission for a waste use.
+Of the 11 waste applications, the potential developers have been required to show that the site which they wish to develop is either: - an allocated site (no applications in this category); - an unallocated site within an Area of Search (1 site was within this category); - an unallocated site which can be justified using the Waste Local Plan site assessment method (1 site was in this category).

-- an unallocated site which can be justified using the Waste Local Plan site assessment method (1 site was in this category). - 25.
-5 of the 8 waste applications received were for upgrading and provision of additional capacity at an existing waste management site and were not required to demonstrate compliance with WM1 because they were not new waste development. - 26.
-All of the remaining waste applications received during the monitoring period, provided adequate justification to demonstrate compliance with policy WM1. - 27.
+- 25. 9 of the 11 waste applications received were for upgrading and provision of additional capacity at an existing waste management site and were not required to demonstrate compliance with WM1 because they were not new waste development. - 26.
+All of the remaining waste applications received during the monitoring period, provided adequate justification to demonstrate compliance with policy WM1.
+However, one application was subsequently subject to judicial review and the decision was overturned on the basis of compliance with policy WM1. - 27.
 Actions: MEAS and District planning officers in the partner councils will continue to promote policy WM1 as the primary filter through which all new waste management facilities should pass.
-Policy implementation will continue to be monitored through to the next Monitoring Report 2018-19.
+As a consequence of the judicial review it has been agreed with the Chief Planning Officers Group that a Guidance Note for Developers will be prepared on compliance with policy WM1.
+Policy implementation will continue to be monitored through to the next Monitoring Report 2019-20.